Wally Ridley: Early career

-His Master's Voice
+Gramophone Company (EMI) / His Master's Voice

-Ridley joined His Master's Voice (HMV) in 1948, when its parent company EMI wanted to develop the label beyond its existing classical music range.
+Ridley joined the Gramophone Company in 1948, when its parent company EMI wanted to develop Gramophone's His Master's Voice sub-label beyond its existing classical music range.
 As A&R manager and producer, he signed existing stars including Joe Loss, Donald Peers and Max Bygraves to the label, and encouraged new talent, including Alma Cogan – promoted by Ridley as "the girl with the giggle", and the most successful British female singer of the 1950s – as well as Rosemary Squires, Ronnie Hilton, the Mike Sammes Singers, and Malcolm Vaughan.
 As well as becoming a successful record producer, Ridley also continued to write songs, including "I'm in Love for the Very First Time", written with Paddy Roberts for Jeannie Carson in the film An Alligator Named Daisy.

-Ridley was also responsible for deciding which American records should be released on HMV in the UK.
+Ridley was also responsible for deciding which American records should be released on His Master's Voice label in the UK.
 Though it was not to his personal taste, or that of his superiors in EMI, he insisted on the company releasing Elvis Presley's "Heartbreak Hotel" in 1956; it rose to number two on the UK Singles Chart.
 He also signed rock and roll band Johnny Kidd and the Pirates, and later the Liverpool beat group The Swinging Blue Jeans, to the label, but delegated production of their sessions to his assistant, Peter Sullivan.

 In the 1960s, Ridley increasingly worked mainly with variety acts and comedians.
 He was the producer of the Black and White Minstrel Show albums by the George Mitchell Minstrels, as well as records by Andy Stewart and the Deep River Boys.
 He produced Bernard Bresslaw's hit "Mad Passionate Love"; found the song "Bring Me Sunshine" for Morecambe and Wise; and produced Benny Hill's 1971 UK number one hit, "Ernie (The Fastest Milkman in the West)", and the equally successful 1975 remake of "Whispering Grass" by comic actors Windsor Davies and Don Estelle.

 Later life

-He retired from HMV in 1977, but later worked occasionally on projects, including the production of José Carreras' 1984 album Love Is....
+He retired from EMI in 1977, but later worked occasionally on projects, including the production of José Carreras' 1984 album Love Is....